Generic Name: halobetasol propionate

 - The treated skin area should not be bandaged, otherwise covered or wrapped, so as to be occlusive unless directed by the physician.

 - Patients should report to their physician any signs of local adverse reactions.

-Nursing Mothers: Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
+Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
 It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Halobetasol Propionate Cream is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when halobetasol propionate cream is administered to a nursing woman.

-Geriatric Use: Of approximately 400 patients treated with Halobetasol Propionate Cream in clinical studies, 25% were 61 years and over and 6% were 71 years and over.
+Of approximately 400 patients treated with halobetasol propionate cream in clinical studies, 25% were 61 years and over and 6% were 71 years and over.
 No overall differences in safety or effectiveness were observed between these patients and younger patients; and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

-Topically applied Halobetasol Propionate Cream can be absorbed in sufficient amounts to produce systemic effects
+Topically applied halobetasol propionate cream can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).

 Halobetasol Cream Dosage and Administration

 Apply a thin layer of Halobetasol Propionate Cream, 0.05% to the affected skin once or twice daily, as directed by your physician, and rub in gently and completely.